AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 Example Config for CheckPoint VM in AWS
 =========================================================

-The CheckPoint AMIs and software versions are supported.
+The following CheckPoint AMIs and software versions are supported.

 ==========================================================================             ==========
 **Supported AMI Name**                                                                 **Software Version**